Deimantas Narkevičius: Childhood in Utena

-Deimantas Narkevičius was born in Utena, Lithuania, in 1964 at the time when Lithuania was part of the Soviet Union.
+Deimantas Narkevičius was born in Utena, Lithuanian SSR, in 1964 at the time when Lithuania was part of the Soviet Union.

 In several interviews such as the 2003 interview with curator Hans Ulrich Obrist, Narkevičius reflected on the importance of films he saw in his early childhood.
 His first experience of cinema was watching movies with his parents in the theatre or at home on television.
 Films by prominent Soviet directors such as Sergei Eisenstein, in particular his Ivan Grozny, Part II (1958), which he saw at the age of five, and Bronenosec Potiomkin (1925), were among his earliest cinematic experiences that in Narkevičius's own words had a dramatic impact on him.

 Though I couldn't adequately perceive what I saw, I sensed my parents' emotions.
 They were moved by something I myself could not yet understand, just as I did not comprehend their emotional experiences.
 I tried to find the elements that affected them so much in those movies.
-One of the earliest memories of an evening spent with my parents that I can associate with a specific work was watching Sergei Bondarchuk’s shocking directorial debut, Sudba Cheloveka (1959). […] I felt sympathy for the orphaned boy Vaniushka, who had nowhere to sleep and nothing to eat, although I completely failed to comprehend the drama of losing one’s parents in the war, with my own parents sitting beside me, eyes wide open, watching the war open a void in the fate of the protagonist.
+One of the earliest memories of an evening spent with my parents that I can associate with a specific work was watching Sergei Bondarchuk's shocking directorial debut, Sudba Cheloveka (1959). […] I felt sympathy for the orphaned boy Vaniushka, who had nowhere to sleep and nothing to eat, although I completely failed to comprehend the drama of losing one’s parents in the war, with my own parents sitting beside me, eyes wide open, watching the war open a void in the fate of the protagonist.

 Later in early adolescence Narkevičius familiarised himself even further with the cinema of his time by seeing Sergei Parajanov's Hakob Hovnatanyan (1967), which again had a significant impact on the young artist.
 It was then that he became fascinated with the films produced in the studios of the Soviet republics, which revealed local identities, traditions and languages.
 In another interview from 2011 Narkevičius described technological and stylistic aspects of Parajanov's film that moved him as a young person: